 Some bags can be recycled at designated retailers, but recycling rates are low.
 Instead bags are ubiquitous in our environment, even the oceans where they imperil sea life.
 Humans can end up eating plastic garbage when it breaks down into micro and nano particles.

-Sign up for our newsletter, or join free, to ensure a fresh supply of great ways to live more sustainably.
+Sign up for our newsletter (scroll up to see the signup form to the right), or join free, to ensure a fresh supply of great ways to live more sustainably.

 Our mission is to unite, nurture, and grow a community dedicated to sustainable living.
 Our digital platform connects consumers who value sustainability with local businesses that stand out in their efforts to be socially and environmentally responsible.
 We network our business members with one another and with Community and Media Partners to strengthen and grow their ecosystem through collaboration and innovation.
 We help you curate a local-sustainable lifestyle.